-Posted on: August 25, 2016in Blog
+Posted on: October 20, 2017in Blog

-How to Use the eDiscovery PST Export Tool in Office 365
+How to Use the eDiscovery PST Export Tool in Office 365 E3

 Log into Office 365 from a web browser (use Internet Explorer for best results) and navigate to the “Compliance Management” section of the Exchange Admin Center.
 Create a new in-place hold with a recognizable name and description.
-From this point, all mailboxes on the domain can be searched, or specific accounts can be targeted.

 Watch this on-demand webinar to learn how Office 365 is changing the eDiscovery landscape and how to better manage your data both inside, and outside, the O365 platform using X1 technology.
 DOWNLOAD NOW →

+From this point, all mailboxes on the domain can be searched, or specific accounts can be targeted.
 Once the scope of the search is determined, filtering criteria may be selected.
 Office 365 allows for filtering based on keywords, dates, and the From/To/CC/BCC fields.
 If the results of the search are required to be placed on hold, they may be placed on hold indefinitely or for a number of days relative to the received date on a given item.
 Note that a hold is “in-place,” meaning the items placed on hold will remain in their original location in a mailbox and cannot be deleted.
 The search will save, and then statistics about a given search can be previewed before export.

-Collecting Emails with the eDiscovery PST Export Tool
+Using the eDiscovery PST Export Tool

-Results of Office 365 searches can be exported using the “eDiscovery PST Export Tool”.
+Results of Office 365 searches can be exported using the “eDiscovery PST Export Tool.”
 A destination for the exported data must be chosen, and the option to export unsearchable items will be presented.
 According to Microsoft, “unsearchable items are mailbox items that can’t be indexed by Exchange Search or that have been only partially indexed.”
 An unsearchable item is typically a file, which can’t be indexed, attached to an email message.

 The need to export unsearchable items depends on how a search was run.
 If a search includes all content from a given mailbox (instead of choosing to filter by keywords, date, or senders/recipients), unsearchable items will be included by default.
 The same is true if filtering is applied only by date and/or senders/recipients (meaning that no keyword filtering was applied).

-It is only necessary to include unsearchable items if keyword searching was employed when creating a search.The eDiscovery PST Export Tool will also present the option to “Enable Deduplication.”
+It is only necessary to include unsearchable items if keyword filtering was employed when creating a search.The eDiscovery PST Export Tool will also present the option to “Enable Deduplication.”
 Selecting this option has been known to trigger a bug in the export process wherein all messages are exported to the root of the PST instead of creating the proper folder structure.
 It is advised that this option not be selected.
 If desired, it is possible to initiate multiple instances of the eDiscovery PST Export Tool.

 D4 Weekly eDiscovery Outlook